 There are also different styles of disc brakes.
 Most cars have smooth rotors, while some have slotted rotors with grooves cut into their surface.

-Slotted rotors dissipate heat better, reducing brake fade in hard driving scenarios, such as when you are going downhill with a heavy vehicle or when you are on the race track.
+Slotted rotors are said to dissipate heat better, which could reduce brake fade in hard driving scenarios.
+Such as when you are going downhill with a heavy vehicle or when you are on the race track.